 Random blood sugar test.
 Blood is drawn at any time of day, whether you’ve eaten recently or not.
 A result of 200 mg/dL means you may have diabetes.

 Antibody test.
 To help differentiate between type 1 and type 2 diabetes, your doctor may also draw blood for an “autoantibody” test, to see if your immune system is attacking your pancreas.
 People with type 1 often test positive for several specific autoantibodies, while those with type 2 (or the rare monogenic diabetes) won’t.

 Urine Test for Type 1 Diabetes

-If your doctor suspects that you have type 1 diabetes, she may want to test your urine for ketones, chemicals your body produces when it breaks down muscle and fat for energy.
+If your doctor suspects that you have type 1 diabetes, she may want to test your urine for ketones, chemicals your body produces when it breaks down fat for energy.
 The test can be done at home or in a lab or doctor’s office by peeing into a specimen cup.

 Extremely high levels of ketones are a sign of ketoacidosis, a potentially fatal complication of diabetes that requires emergency treatment.